hellmarbecker/blog/_posts/2022-08-30-processing-flight-radar-ads-b-data-with-decodable-and-imply.markdown

 - converts this stream into JSON format using [Decodable](https://www.decodable.co/)
 - and ingests these JSON events into [Imply Polaris](https://imply.io/imply-polaris/) using the new Pull Ingestion feature that was released in August 2022.

-There are simpler methods to get these data into Polaris, but the example serves well to illustrate some of the concepts behing streaming ETL.
+There are simpler methods to get these data into Polaris, but the example serves well to illustrate some of the concepts behind streaming ETL.

 ## Technologies Used